The Snowling Queen

 If I should part it but for one erránd.

 WENDELL: Aside.
-‘Tis ‘stable’ for his task I’ve not began;
+I lied not: ’tis ‘stable’ for I've not begun;

 Cruel Master works to send us 'gainst to wroth,